DjangoGirlsSeoul/cupcaketutorial/tutorial/en/README.md

 - The learners should be able to deploy their site on PythonAnywhere server with debug turned off.
 - The learners should be able to write simple tests for their Django site.

+### Advance

+If you have prior Django or Web experience and want to challenge yourself, then advance tutorial is for you!.
+It covers various topics which as are follows:
+* Django Auth (Login and Signup)
+* Django Model Relationships (Comments)
+* Django Rest-framework
+* Continuous Integration and coverage test (Travis-CI and Coveralls).
+* Micrsoft's `Azure` deployment guide.

 ### Detailed Steps

 Follow along with tutor for step by step guide